angus-dolan/sem-group-5/use-cases/use-case-27.md

 ### Preconditions

-Database provides data for population, city population and population outwidth cities for each country.
+Database provides population data for each country in `country.Population`, this can simply be SUMMED and the result will be the world population.

 ### Success End Condition